stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 {{< details "3 - Disaster, Apocalypse, & the State of Nature" >}}

 Philosophers and social scientists have attempted to explain the origins of civilization and the rise of the modern state for centuries.
 A key concept in this conversation is the “state of nature,” a hypothetical condition where human beings lived without government.
 In this primitive state there is no law or authority, only anarchy and the pervasive threat of violence.
-Thinkers of the past such as Hobbes, Rousseau, and Locke used this hypothetical condition to explain why the state of nature no longer exists and how civilized orders came to be.
+Thinkers of the past such as Hobbes and Locke used this hypothetical condition to explain why the state of nature no longer exists and how civilized orders came to be.
 Today, however, many writers, filmmakers, and social scientists imagine apocalyptic scenarios of disaster wherein society regresses again to chaotic states of nature.
 Why do we produce such imaginings?
 What purpose(s) do they serve?
 And why have these narratives become so prominent of late?

 ---